 - contribute actively to the School's research activities;

 - develop and promote links with other institutions, governments and organisations in the UK and overseas; and

 - provide doctoral students with the opportunity to work with leading academics and professionals.

-In order to start the application process you will need to get in touch with the School of Geography and the Environment and obtain agreement from a member of the academic staff who is prepared to act as your Academic Advisor.
+- In order to start the application process, you will need to get in touch with the School of Geography and the Environment and obtain provisional agreement from a member of the academic staff who is prepared to act as your Academic Advisor.
 You can find a list of our academic staff and their research interests on our potential supervisors and topics for DPhil research webpage.

 You should also ensure that the start of your stay corresponds with the start date of any particular academic term.

-Once your submitted application is received, the School will send you an official offer letter and a University contract to sign and return.
+Once your submitted application is received, the School will review your application and, if your application is approved, send you an official offer letter and a University contract to sign and return.